ArchGryphon9362/teslabtapi/docs/start.md

 msg = toVCSECMessage.SerializeToString()
 msg = prependLength(msg)

-# Print the message to be responded to the car with
+# Print the message to be responded to the vehicle with
-print("\nAuth Message To Send To Car:") print(msg.hex(" "))
+print("\nAuth Message To Send To Vechile:") print(msg.hex(" "))
 ```